cosismo/mqtt2sound/README.md

 # mqtt2sound

-A simple mqtt controlled multitrack 8 channel player.
+A simple mqtt controlled multitrack 8 tracks player.

 It uses pygame and the paho mqtt library.